 Step 2: Examine the Student Aid Report (the FAFSA results) that was emailed to you.
 Make sure there were no errors or omissions.

 Step 5: We HIGHLY SUGGEST you complete a SALT course to help you manage your financial aid and determine if you need student loans and the amount you need to borrow.
 First year students should complete the SALT Budgeting course.
 Second year students should complete the the SALT Credit and Debt Management course.
 Third year students should complete the SALT Employment course.
 These courses will help ensure you have control of your finances.

 Step 6: After you have all green check marks, watch for an email letting you know that you have been awarded.

-Step 8: If you accepted loans, complete your Loan Entrance Counseling and Master Promissory Note (MPN) which are now listed as red flags on your MyPima account.
+Step 8: If you accepted loans, complete your Loan Entrance Counseling and Master Promissory Note (MPN) which are now listed as red X icons on your MyPima account.

 Step 9: Sign up for e-refund in so excess funds will be sent to you faster.
 Checks in the mail take a couple more days and can get lost.

 Step 11: Congratulations!
 You did it!
 Remember to repeat these steps again for next year’s financial aid.

 NOTE: If you get stuck at any step and have not been awarded by the payment deadline, you should make payment arrangements so your classes are not dropped.